-Yoga to stay strong, vibrant, and pain-free through the years
+Yoga to stay flexible, vibrant, and pain-free through the years

 Begin (or deepen) your yoga journey through online therapeutic yoga classes and private yoga with Mikah.